DarioBranco94/federated-learning-clients-server-simulation/README.md

 >

 ## Distributed Deployment With Kubernetes and Helm
 In this section we will show how to setup a distributed environment running the software using Kubernetes and Helm.
 To offer a ready-to-go solution we will use Minikube to test the approach.
 Launch the deployment scripts in a real distributed architecture needs just to substitute Minikube Cluster with a real Kubernetes Cluster.
+This guide is tested on Ubuntu 22.04.

-### Install Docker (Ubuntu)
+### Install Docker
 ```bash
 sudo apt-get update
 sudo apt-get install -y docker.io